cmlibs-python/cmlibs.utils/docs/index.rst

 #. zinc.material
 #. image

-These modules are surfaced under the namespace package *opencmiss* within the *utils* package.
+These modules are surfaced under the namespace package *cmlibs* within the *utils* package.
 To use these modules the following import statement can be used::

-  import opencmiss.utils.geometry.plane
+  import cmlibs.utils.geometry.plane
-  import opencmiss.utils.zinc.finiteelement
+  import cmlibs.utils.zinc.finiteelement

 Geometry
 --------

 The *geometry* package contains a module *plane*.
-The *plane* module encapsulates describing a plane (a point and a normal vector) in an OpenCMISS Zinc way.
+The *plane* module encapsulates describing a plane (a point and a normal vector) in a Zinc way.
 It also encapsulates a way to serialise a description of a plane.

 Zinc